Deploying Nexthink in VDI environment

 The connection lines show the path of metrics collected in the vdi_session and vdi_event tables, specific to VDI Experience.
 To learn about these metrics, refer to the VDI Experience NQL capabilities and NQL data model documents.

-Depending on what components you install, the system will collect different metrics.
+Depending on what components you install, the system collects different metrics.
 To learn what metrics are provided by each installation scenario, refer to the VDI Experience NQL capabilities documentation.

 Step-by-step deployment procedure